 \section{Experiments}

 First, we investigate in \cref{subsec:extract_semantics} whether CLIP can extract semantics of artificial scenes.
 Next, we train SHELM on four different environments, namely MiniGrid \citep{chevalier-boisvert_minimalistic_2018}, MiniWorld \citep{chevalier-boisvert_miniworld_2018}, Avalon \citep{albrecht_avalon_2022}, and Psychlab \citep{leibo_psychlab_2018}.
-We compare SHELM to HELMv2, LSTM (a recurrent baseline based on the LSTM architecture), and the popular Dreamerv2 agent \citep{hafner_mastering_2021}.
-To assess the dependence on memory we also add a Markovian baseline (PPO) in our experiments.
+We compare SHELM to HELMv2, LSTM (a recurrent baseline based on the LSTM architecture), and the popular Dreamerv2 \citep{hafner_mastering_2021} and Dreamerv3 \citep{hafner_dreamerv3_2023}.
 We show that a semantic memory boosts performance in environments that are both heavily dependent on memory and photorealistic.
-Further, we demonstrate that Dreamerv2 especially suffers from random effects in the environment.
-SHELM on the other hand is much more robust to such effects.
 Finally, in \cref{subsec:ablations} we perform ablation studies on the benefit of semantics and the trade-off between interpretability and performance.

-We train all HELM variants with Proximal Policy Optimization (PPO, \citealp{schulman_proximal_2017}) on RGB observations.
-For training the Dreamerv2 baseline we use the original codebase\footnote{https://github.com/danijar/dreamerv2} and train on RGB observations.
+We train all HELM variants and LSTM with Proximal Policy Optimization (PPO,\citealp{schulman_proximal_2017}) on RGB observations.
+Following \citet{paischer_history_2022}, we instantiate the LM with a pretrained TransformerXL (TrXL, \citealp{dai_transformer-xl_2019}) model.
+For training Dreamerv2 and Dreamerv3, we use the respective codebases\footnote{Dreamerv2: \url{https://github.com/danijar/dreamerv2}}\footnote{Dreamerv3: \url{https://github.com/danijar/dreamerv3}} and train on RGB observations.
 We report results via IQM \citep{agarwal_deep_2021} and 95\% bootstrapped confidence intervals (CIs) unless mentioned otherwise.
 We follow \citep{colas_hitchhikers_2019} and perform a Welch's t-test with a reduced significance level of $\alpha = 0.025$ at the end of training to test for statistical significance.
 We elaborate on the architectural design and hyperparameter sweeps in \cref{sec:hyperparams}.